-O = the option is not possible

--- = the arrangement is not possible for the WinGD X82-2.0

-- a) If the lowest torsional natural frequency is <1.5 Hz, special care has to be taken regarding possible engine speed fluctuations. - b) With de-clutched propeller and pure generator operation, the minimum engine load requirement has to be obeyed.
+- X = the option is possible - O = the option is not possible - a) If the lowest torsional natural frequency is < 1.5 Hz, special care has to be taken regarding possible engine speed fluctuations. - b) In case the electric generator/motor is operated at variable speed (CPP combinator mode), a frequency converter is needed. - with de-clutched propeller and pure generator operation, the minimum engine load requirement has to be obeyed.